-University of Richmond Faculty
+Learn more about University of Richmond admissions.

 At URichmond, the student to faculty ratio is an excellent 8 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.